Usmanh25/noisecloud/README.md

 ## Uploading Tracks

 Users can upload tracks to NoiseCloud, provided a title, artist, and genre.
 Much like SoundCloud, if an image is not provided, their profile photo will be assigned to the track.
-The track will then be listed on that user's profile page.
+The track will then be listed on the user's profile page.

 <img src="app/assets/images/UploadPage.png"></img>